 Spending an entire day in a coffee shop is a must-try for your visit to Penang.
-I really like the Mug Shot Café (which has great yogurt and sandwiches) and the Tavern in The Park.
+I like the Mug Shot Café (which has excellent yogurt and sandwiches) and the Tavern in The Park.

-Classic houses with vibrant colors mixed with sophistication in design, somewhere there are a few beautiful cafes with hipster tones.
+Classic houses with vibrant colors are mixed with sophistication in design, and there are a few beautiful cafes with hipster tones.

 Drink on Love Lane

-Love Lane is a narrow street that runs from north to south, linking Farquhar Street and Chulia Street.
+Love Lane is a narrow street from north to south, linking Farquhar Street and Chulia Street.
 This is a great area if you want to have a couple of drinks in Penang.

 The atmosphere is very relaxed, and the people who frequent this area are there only for one reason: to have fun!